webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azure_Developer_AZ-204.md

   - **Triggers and Bindings**
     - **Trigger**: function can only have **one trigger**.
       - multiple Azure services can trigger an event (e.g. HTTP request, scheduled, Blob and Queue Storage, Cosmos DB, and Event Grid).
-      - simplify functions by abstracting hardcoding to services.
+      - triggers simplify functions by abstracting hardcoding to services.
+    - **Parameter**: In Azure Functions, **triggers are defined by function parameters**.
+      - (e.g. When you create an Event Grid triggered function, you'll have a parameter of type **EventGridEvent** in the **Run method**.
+This parameter is decorated with an attribute (like [EventGridTrigger]) to specify that the function should be triggered by events from Azure Event Grid.)
     - **Bindings**: **optional**. avoids hardcoding access(input/output data) to other services. data is passed in the form of a function **parameter**.
       - **input bindings**: other service responds to event. function is called with data as the argument.
       - **output bindings**: other service is listening. the function return value is passed to listening service.